Baltimore Colts relocation to Indianapolis: Actions leading up to the move

-In 1971, Baltimore mayor William Donald Schaefer and Maryland governor Marvin Mandel created a stadium committee to examine the city's stadium needs.
+In 1971, Baltimore mayor William Donald Schaefer and Maryland governor Marvin Mandel created a committee to examine the city's stadium needs.
 Their report was a blow to Memorial Stadium.
-Some of the problems mentioned: 10,000 of the stadium's seats had poor views of the field; 20,000 seats were out-dated bench seats that had no back support; 7,000 seats were poorly constructed temporary bleachers that were installed for football games only.
-Also, there was not enough office space for the front offices of either the Orioles or Colts, much less both teams combined.
-Both teams had to share locker rooms.
+Some of the problems mentioned: 10,000 of the stadium's seats had poor views of the field; 20,000 seats were outdated bench seats without back support; 7,000 seats were poorly constructed temporary bleachers that were installed for football games only.
+There was not enough office space for the front offices of either the Orioles or Colts, much less both teams combined.
+The teams had to share locker rooms.
 The upper deck of Memorial Stadium did not circle the field, ending instead at the 50-yard line.
-Any expansion plans for the stadium had usually mentioned less attractive (and less expensive) end-zone seats, not upper deck seating.
-Lastly, the number of bathroom facilities in Memorial Stadium was deemed inadequate.
+Any expansion plans for the stadium had usually mentioned less attractive (and less expensive) end-zone seats, not upper-deck seating.
+Even the bathroom facilities were deemed inadequate.